Multiple-bounce Smith Microfacet BRDFs using the Invariance Principle: Related Work

 \subsection{The Invariance principle}

-Ambartzumian~\shortcite{amb1943} proposed the invariance principle for radiative transfer.
+Ambartsumian~\shortcite{amb1943} proposed the invariance principle for radiative transfer.
 He derived a semi-analytical formulation to model a multiple-bounce BRDF with an isotropic phase function within a semi-infinite medium.
-This is the first time that the invariance principle was used to model the light transport within a media.
-As this work was introduced to computer graphics by Chandrasekhar \cite{Chandrasekhar1960}, the BRDF has been called \emph{Chandrasekhar's BRDF} in the following works.
-Later, Ambartzumian~\shortcite{amb1944} extended the semi-analytical formulation for arbitrary phase functions rather than isotropic ones.
-He also provided an improved formulation of multiple scattering within a semi-infinite medium, which is later used by several works.
-One of them is the model by Horak and Chandrasekhar~\shortcite{Horak1961}.
-They proposed a three-term phase function with Legendre polynomials, leading to an analytical solution to the multiple scattering within a semi-infinite medium.
+This is the first time that the invariance principle was used to model the light transport within a \revises{medium}.
+Later, Ambartsumian~\shortcite{amb1944} extended the semi-analytical formulation for arbitrary phase functions rather than isotropic ones.

+Chandrasekhar~\shortcite{Chandrasekhar1960} \revises{proposed} a different form of the multiple-bounce function, reducing to solving equations, known as $H$ functions.
+His model is also called \emph{Chandrasekhar's BRDF} in the following works.
+Horak and Chandrasekhar~\shortcite{Horak1961} \revises{proposed} a three-term phase function with Legendre polynomials, leading to an analytical solution to the multiple bounces within a semi-infinite medium.
 However, the computation is highly complex, making rendering less practical.
 Recently, d'Eon~\shortcite{d2021analytic} introduced the three-term model by Horak and Chandrasekhar~\shortcite{Horak1961} for a Lambertian sphere phase function.
 By introducing some approximations, his model becomes much more practical and achieves a faithful appearance.
+Pharr and Hanrahan~\shortcite{PharrAndHanrahan:2000} use the invariance principle to derive the integral scattering equation for slabs of media.
+Note that their model still needs to sample the depth rather than angularly only, which is a key difference from ours.

-The multiple scattering formulation by Ambartzumian~\shortcite{amb1944} inspired the following works.
-However, it cannot be applied to the multiple-bounce computation within the microfacets, since the phase function in this problem is anisotropic (depends on the direction).
+Previous works cannot be applied to the multiple-bounce computation within the microfacets directly, since the phase function in this problem is anisotropic (depends on the direction).
 Therefore, we derive a novel scattering function specialized for our problem.
-We believe this is the first time that the invariance principle is used in computer graphics in a different way to its original form~\cite{amb1943}.